 Clearance and Capacity Building

-ITF assistance helped train, equip and support Macedonian deminers and altogether close to 4.5 km2 of land were cleared with 22 mines and 762 UXO found and destroyed.
+ITF assistance helped train, equip and support Macedonian deminers and altogether close to 4.5 square kilometres of land were cleared with 22 mines and 762 UXO found and destroyed.

 In addition to mine clearance, ITF supported the rehabilitation of seven mine victims in Slovenia and supported the enrolment of one student on a Prosthetics and Orthotics study program at the College for Health Studies, University of Ljubljana, Slovenia.